Experimentation in Improvised Jazz: Chasing Ideas

 Third, by way of numerous examples of original and creative music making, it demonstrates in practical terms how exploration and experimentation functions as legitimate academic research.
 Many of the case studies deliberately cross boundaries that were previously assumed to be rigid and definite in order to blaze new musical trails, creating new collaborations and synergies.

-- Burke, R. Analysis and observations of pre-learnt and idiosyncratic elements in improvisation: A methodology for Artistic Research in Jazz.
-Artistic Practice as Research in Jazz.
-Ed by Michael Kahr.
-Routledge (forthcoming 2020).
+Burke, R. L. (2021).
+Analysis and Observations of Pre-learnt and Idiosyncratic Elements in Improvisation: A Methodology for Artistic Research in Jazz.
+In Artistic Research in Jazz (pp. 135-154).
+Routledge.